Quarterly Economic and Revenue Forecasts

 The actual FY 25 timber sales volume was 444 mmbf (including both Westside and Eastside sales).

-Our understanding is that the plan for the policy around structurally complex forests will allow for timber harvests somewhere close to the status quo for the next decade, while alternative revenue streams are explored.
+Our current understanding is that the plan for the policy around structurally complex forests will allow for timber harvests somewhere close to the status quo for the next decade, while alternative revenue streams are explored.
 Therefore, in outlying years through the end of the forecast period, forecast sales volume reverts to the long term mean.

 Timber Sales Prices

 DNR auctions timber primarily as stumpage - the right to harvest the standing timber.
 The difference between the delivered log price and DNR’s stumpage price can be thought of as equivalent to the sum of logging costs, hauling costs, and harvest profit.
+This can be used to forecast DNR’s stumpage prices, based on expected log prices.
+In FYs 24 and 25, this technique provided a poor forecast.
+While the average price of logs in both years was accurately forecast to be relatively consistent, the average price of timber sales in FY 25 was much higher than in FY 24 — $346/mbf compared to $408/mbf, respectively.

 Outlying years’ prices are unchanged at the long-term average of $350/mbf.